CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

     a.)
 Navigate to https://uts.nlm.nih.gov/uts/
     b.)
 Select "My Profile" in top right c.)
 Copy value from "API KEY"

 ### Updating all RCTC valuesets from the Value Set Authority Center (VSAC)
 Use ./prime lookuptables update-mapping CLI command to update all RCTC value sets from the VSAC.
 Be sure to select yes when prompted to write the table or output a new local csv.
+In order to run the commands against a remote environment (Prod or Staging) you will first need to run the ./prime login --env <prod-or-staging>  CLI command to obtain a token to access the remote environment.

 Example:
 ```